 Note that several datasets, such as ACE2005, cannot be released due to LICENCE issues; we release the code to build the datasets and provide all the pre-processed publicly available datasets (e.g., Few-NERD, NYT) We use several existing datasets to construct schema-adaptable benchmarks; however, previous datasets may have limited schema structures (the schema pattern in some datasets is very simple).
 We plan to build more datasets via crowdsourcing for comprehensive evaluation.
 In addition, we will continue to promote the construction of multimodal schema adaptive graphs, which leverage the dynamic evolution of schema to integrate visual and textual knowledge into a self-learning graph extraction system.

 \paragraph{Baselines and Proposed \textsc{AdaKGC}:}

-Note that the proposed, although better than previous approaches, including Text2Event \cite{DBLP:conf/acl/0001LXHTL0LC20}, TANL \cite{DBLP:conf/iclr/PaoliniAKMAASXS21}, UIE \cite{DBLP:conf/acl/0001LDXLHSW22}, still suffer from poor generalization ability.
-However, we notice a very stable performance with LLM (though deficient performance), indicating a new promising solution for schema-datable KGC.
+Note that the proposed one, although better than previous approaches, including Text2Event \cite{DBLP:conf/acl/0001LXHTL0LC20}, TANL \cite{DBLP:conf/iclr/PaoliniAKMAASXS21}, UIE \cite{DBLP:conf/acl/0001LDXLHSW22}, still suffers from poor generalization ability.
+However, we notice a very stable performance with LLM (though deficient performance), indicating a new promising solution for schema-adatable KGC.